rackerlabs/docs-offerings/docs/getting-started/authenticate.rst

 authentication request with valid account credentials to the Rackspace Cloud Identity API service.

-To access the Authentication Service, you must know whether your account is US-based or UK-based.
+To access the Authentication service, you must know whether your account is US-based or UK-based.

 US-based accounts authenticate through the following endpoint: